ThatoneKurdishSE/Byrd-MR-CC/README.md

 Byrd MR is a front-end app that showcases a drone.

 App is created using React, and utilizing Cypress for integration testing.
-And styling was done through using styled component.
+And styling was done through the styled component.

 React was used because:
     It is easy to control states and pass components around.